alephao/alephao.github.io/_posts/2020-05-11-how-to-automate-app-store-screenshots-with-swift-snapshot-testing.md

 Choose **Manual Setup** and press enter until the setup wizard finishes.

 To generate our screenshots, we only need to run the tests on the `AppStoreScreenshots` scheme.
-To run test we can use the [`scan`](http://docs.fastlane.tools/actions/scan/#scan) action.
+To run our tests we can use the [`scan`](http://docs.fastlane.tools/actions/scan/#scan) action.
 Open `fastlane/Fastfile` on a text editor and let's add a new lane to generate the screenshots.

 ```ruby
 desc "Generate screenshots for App Store"